Señor Ryan M. Norton

 ¡Hola!
 People often wonder (have anxiety) about who the person will be at the front of the classroom.
 So, here is "Señor Norton in a nutshell"...

-My time abroad includes 22 months in northern Argentina (along the borders of Paraguay and Brazil), the time I mentioned in Costa Rica plus a couple of additional student trips there, one trip that included time in Nicaragua, a week and a half in Brazil, two student trips to Peru, a couple to Spain, a bit in Italy, over a week in Guatemala with Habitat for Humanity, and several short trips to Mexico (Baja California, Sonora, Nuevo León, Yucatán).
+My time abroad includes 22 months in northern Argentina (along the borders of Paraguay and Brazil), the time I mentioned in Costa Rica plus a few additional student trips there, two trips that included time in Nicaragua, a week and a half in Brazil, some student trips to Peru, a few to Spain, some time in Puerto Rico, a trip to the DOminican Republic, a bit in Italy, over a week in Guatemala with Habitat for Humanity, and several short trips to Mexico (Baja California, Sonora, Nuevo León, Yucatán).